jon-jacky/Piety/doc/analogies.md

 a task to some text buffer.
 Redirection is provided by the *wyshka* shell.

 - **desktop, window manager**: Our display editors *edda* and *edsel* provide multiple tiled windows in a single terminal, where each window displays (part of) the contents of a text buffer.
 The display module *frame* used by these editors does not depend on *edsel* or any other application so it is in effect a separate window manager; it can display windows that are updated by different applications.
+Applications can create, update, and delete windows by using *frame*, but the collection of windows persists unchanged when applications start or exit.
+An application can clear and update the display using its own code, different from *frame*, but when it exits, the *frame* window data structures are still there, and can be displayed by another application or by the user's command.

 - **boot**: start the standard blocking Python interpreter, import Piety operating system and application modules, start Piety event